 - When executing your SEO research to plan content, identify and document those keywords that you’ll work to generate Google snippets for and — this is critical — the monthly search volume for those keywords.

 - Make a list of the articles and pages you’ve published that were written with the intent of generating a snippet, along with the keyword or phrase you were working to generate the snippet for.

 - Manually search on Google for the questions you’ve used to generate snippets to see if your content is showing up.
 Let’s say you have 5 total pages that have generated snippets for keywords with a total monthly search volume of 100,000.
 It’s safe to assume each of those 100,000 searches was exposed to your brand and simply not reflected in your web engagement metrics.
 In this case, zero clicks doesn’t mean zero views, it means 100,000 views.

 With the continued growth in voice search and rise in zero-click searches, it will be important to keep Google featured snippets in the back of your mind as you plan and execute content marketing plans.
 The key is to think about human-spoken questions and long-tail keywords when deciding to write for snippets.

-Think about searches for mammograms for a second.
-When a user searches "What age do I need to start mammograms", they're hoping to get a straightforward answer and could easily be searching via voice.
-Consider writing for a snippet for this type of question, like the American Cancer Society example below.
+For example, consider how users search for mammograms.
+When a user searches “What age do I need to start mammograms”, they’re hoping to get a straightforward answer and could easily be searching via voice.
+Consider writing for a snippet with this type of question, like the American Cancer Society example below.
 You could also bid on that term for paid ads to drive conversions, but providing consumers a quick answer via a snippet will help build brand awareness and trust.

 Search: What age do I need to start mammograms?